Pneumatic valve springs: Pneumatic valve technology in racing

 Pneumatic valve springs gave Renault an advantage with its turbocharged engines, often said to be one of the most powerful.
 However, reliability and poor handling of their chassis kept the cars from success until 1989, when Renault provided Williams with a new V10 engine that began a winning streak.

 Pneumatic valve springs are also found in several Moto GP motorcycle engines, debuting in 2002 with the Aprilia RS Cube.
 In 2005, Team Roberts was the first to use pneumatic valves full-time in their uncompetitive KTM powered bike.
 Today, almost all of the MotoGP teams use pneumatic valve technology on their bikes, including Yamaha, Suzuki and Honda.
 Ducati uses a desmodromic design.

-Future valve technology

-While pneumatic valve springs have become standard in Formula One engines, a number of manufacturers have been researching computer-controlled electromagnetic valve actuation (EVA) using no camshaft, to reduce moving parts while improving valve control.
-In particular, Renault and Freevalve (under supervision of Koenigsegg) are two companies interested in developing the technology for production road vehicles.